-A. CSM Thorpe-Noel: This is a really exciting time.
+For me, this is an exciting time.
+I've been in the Army 30 years and we've never gone to this level of management on the enlisted side or for officers.Q.
+How is this method of talent management different than how it was implemented in the past?A. CSM Thorpe-Noel: This is a really exciting time.
 We're modernizing how we're selecting enlisted Soldiers for assignments.
 We are doing more today to enhance Soldiers' professional development.
 With the Army Talent Alignment Process, career managers are able to have more informed conversations with Soldiers on where they are currently, and where they need to be focused for future positions.
 HRC must balance the art of assisting Soldiers with achieving their aspirations and career goals with the science of ensuring Army requirements are met.
 When rolled out in 2021, the ASK-EM virtual marketplace will truly allow Non Commissioned Officers and career managers a system that better aligns knowledge, skills, behaviors, and preferences to maximize individual potential and provide optimal career opportunities.
 This process will enhance the Army's long-term readiness and is at the heart of the Army People Strategy.

 A. SGM Jefferson: We now have an Army People Strategy that places an emphasis on placing people as the priority.
 People build readiness and in order to build that readiness in the organization, we have to acquire the right people, develop them, employ them and retain them.